flyx/Nova-TeX-Suite/README.md

 - add auto-completions for math commands that are only suggested in math mode
 - forward navigation in continuous preview mode (e.g. click on source, navigate to position in PDF – Skim provides an API for this, so it is doable)
 - continuous preview for ConTeXt
-- automatically recognize `.latexmkrc` file in the project home and auto-generate a task for it
 - once Nova has an API available for setting the active editor, do away with the horrible AppleScript.

 ## License